swcarpentry/training-course/_submissions/round-04/2/2013-04-10-assessment-questions-command-line-input.md

 The first question is pretty open ended, but would give me insight to the breadth of their knowledge of command line programs (which examples would they pick), and a sense of understanding parsing inputs.

-The second requires wider domain knowledge and the impact of &#8220;special characters&#8221; in different platforms (which, as others have also noted, is hard to avoid in expert questions).
+The second requires wider domain knowledge and the impact of "special characters" in different platforms (which, as others have also noted, is hard to avoid in expert questions).
 I recognize this is not specific to just command line programs, and I am assuming expert knowledge has taken a user to different platforms.

 &nbsp;